Stone throwing: United States

 In the U.S., charges vary by state.
 Depending upon the facts and jurisdiction, potential charges could include disorderly conduct, assault, and battery.

 In the United States individuals throwing rocks at another person can be arrested and charged with assault, criminal mischief and disorderly conduct.
 As a 15-year-old, actor Mark Wahlberg was charged in 2 separate incidents of throwing rocks and shouting racial epithets at African-American children.

 Rock-throwing can be a felony and rock-throwers could face criminal charges, dependent on the circumstances that may include second degree murder, aggravated assault, throwing a missile into an occupied vehicle, criminal possession of a weapon, reckless endangerment of life, and aggravated assault with a lethal weapon.
 Punishment upon conviction varies as with all punishments for all crimes.
 A Florida judge sentenced a teenager to serve life in prison for murder by throwing rocks at cars.
 A New England judge, ruling on teenagers convicted of throwing stones at the windows of passing trains that resulted in eye injuries to passengers, sentenced the convicted to be kept in an eye-injury ward of a hospital for two weeks with their eyes bandaged to make them understand the consequence of their delinquency.
 Rock throwers can be charged, tried, and convicted even when no injuries or damage result.
 Under American law they can receive very long sentences and even be sentenced to life in prison.
 Under American law, individuals who were part of a group engaged in rock-throwing can be convicted and imprisoned even if they did not personally throw any missiles.

 Vietnam

+According to Article 12, Section 6, Section c of Decree 168/2024/NĐ-CP of the Central Government, those who "throw bricks, soil, stones, sand or other objects at people or vehicles participating in road traffic" are fined between 500,000 VND and 1,000,000 VND for individuals, and between 1,000,000 VND and 2,000,000 VND for groups.

+According to Article 7, Section 4, Subsection e of Decree 144/2021/NĐ-CP of the Central Government, those who throw stones at a moving train are fined between 3,000,000 and 5,000,000 VND.

-Youths convicted of "vandalism and battery" for throwing stones at vehicles have been imprisoned.
+Youths convicted for throwing stones at vehicles have been prosecuted, and in serious cases, imprisoned.